shreyasgowda63/NS_3/src/traffic-control/doc/sjf.rst

 Attributes
 ==========

-The MlfqQueueDisc class holds the following attribute:
+The SjfQueueDisc class holds the following attribute:

 * ``MaxSize:`` The maximum number of packets/bytes the queue disc can hold.
 The default value is 1000 packets.